docker-dev-templates/docker-lemp-laravel-vue/README.md

 </details>
  ‎

 In this block you can configure the environment variables needed by the backend container and used by Laravel.
-The latter will ignore the original ```.env``` file located in the Laravel source code folder.
+The latter will ignore the values in the original ```.env``` file, located in the Laravel source code folder, if we setup the same variable name in our file.
 Besides this, we expose variables to config the php ```OPcache extension```.

+> **Note:** The APP key that Laravel generates with artisan will not be configured in this file and Laravel will read it from its own .env.
+We do this to save us configuration steps, when Laravel already fills in this data for us.

 - [More information about Laravel environment configuration](https://laravel.com/docs/9.x/configuration)
 - [More information about OPcache environment configuration](https://www.php.net/manual/es/opcache.configuration.php)